suddenlyGiovanni/coding_challenge--game_of_three/README.md

 - a match is between two players or between a player and a program.
 - a match is played until an end condition is met: player one won | player two won
 - if a player decides to play against an AI, then the AI behavior is handled by the match itself

+#### Match Service

+- is responsible for creating an instance of a Match
+- if a user wants to play a match against an AI, it is his responsibility to create an AI Actor that will interact with the system as the human player would
+- is responsible for validating players action
+- it exposes a move property
+- it informs the players of the match state changes

 #### Player